ireeus/smartparcelbox-web/README.md

 # smartparcelbox-web
-Smart Parcel Box - Arduino + Webapp + Smart Parcel Box
+Smart Parcel Box = Arduino + Webapp + Android
+This project lets you get the updates when a parcel is delivered to your Smart Paarcel Box